 About Legal Planet

-Legal Planet, a collaboration between faculty at UC Berkeley School of Law and UCLA School of Law, provides insight and analysis on energy and environmental law and policy.
+Legal Planet is a collaboration between faculty at UC Berkeley School of Law and UCLA School of Law.
 The blog draws upon the individual research strengths and expertise of the law schools’ legal scholars and think tanks.
 All analysis and opinions expressed by blog contributors are solely those of the individual authors, and do not reflect the positions or views of any institution, including the authors’ employers.

 Legal Planet is an independent, academic law and policy blog.
 Guest posts on Legal Planet are infrequent and generally reserved for outside academics whose expertise differs from that of existing contributors.
 Occasionally, we will consider guest posts from key government policymakers on a timely topic, or UC Berkeley and UCLA law students documenting interesting or unique education experiences, or others possessing special expertise, at the discretion of the blog’s editors.
 In all cases, the blog’s editors must approve proposed guest posts.